tfresource/modechoice/docs/06-specification.md

 \end{equation}

-The implied values of in- and out-of-vehicle times for motorized modes in Models 1W, 5W, and 6W are reported in Table 6-4.
+The implied values of in- and out-of-vehicle times for motorized modes in Models 1W, 5W, and 6W are reported in Table \@ref(tab:timespec-vot).
 The values of motorized in-vehicle time and non-motorized time are somewhat low but not unreasonable compared to the average wage rate of $21.20 per hour in the region (1990 dollars); however, the value of in-vehicle time is unreasonably low.
 Nevertheless, the likelihood ratio tests reject both Model 5W and Model 1W at very high levels